-Common Policy Characteristics
+Security Policy Characteristics

-NetDefendOS Security Policies designed by the administrator, regulate the way in which traffic can flow through the NetDefend Firewall.
-Policies in NetDefendOS are defined by different NetDefendOS rule sets.
-These rule sets share a common means of specifying filtering criteria which determine the type of traffic to which they will apply.
-This set of criteria consists of:
+NetDefendOS security policies are configured by the administrator to regulate the way in which traffic can flow through the NetDefend Firewall.
+Such policies are described by the contents of different NetDefendOS rule sets.
+These rule sets share a uniform means of specifying filtering criteria which determine the type of traffic to which they will apply.
+The possible filtering criteria consist of the following:

 Source Interface An Interface or Interface Group where the packet is received at the NetDefend Firewall.
-This can also be a VPN tunnel.
+This could also be a VPN tunnel.
 Source Network The network that contains the source IP address of the packet.

-This might be a NetDefendOS IP object which could define a

-single IP address or range of addresses.
+This might be a NetDefendOS IP object which could define a single IP address or range of addresses.
 Destination Interface An Interface or an Interface Group from which the packet would leave the NetDefend Firewall.
-This can also be a VPN tunnel.
+This could also be a VPN tunnel.
 Destination Network The network to which the destination IP address of the packet belongs.
 This might be a NetDefendOS IP object which could define a single IP address or range of addresses.
 Service The protocol type to which the packet belongs.
 Service objects define a protocol/port type.
-Examples are HTTP and ICMP.

-NetDefendOS provides a large number of predefined service objects but administrator defined custom services can also be created.
-Existing service objects can also be collected together into service groups.
+Examples are HTTP and ICMP .
+Service objects also define any ALG which is to be applied to the traffic NetDefendOS provides a large number of predefined service objects but administrator defined custom services can also be created.
+Existing service objects can also be collected together into service groups .
 See Section 3.2, "Services" for more information about this topic.